BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini.NAudio/README.md

 ### Use

-In your game state or services, get an `NAudioMusicPlayer` via the constructor (just as you would any other service), and use it to play and stop songs.
+In your game state or services, get an `INAudioMusicPlayer` via the constructor (just as you would any other service), and use it to play and stop songs.

 Example: